Chapter 9:

 He shakes his head.

-He steps forward, sets his hands lightly on her shoulders, just a brief span of warmth, and shifts her so she’s standing where he wants her.
-His hands are shockingly big, careful over the curvature of her shoulders, and he stares at it for a beat, completely sidetracked.
+He steps forward, hums a wordless question that she nods to, frowning, before he sets his hands lightly on her shoulders, just a brief span of warmth, and shifts her so she’s standing where he wants her.
+His hands are shockingly big, careful over the curvature of her shoulders, and he stares at it for a beat, completely sidetracked, before he drops his hands like he'd been burned.

 “You’re coming off a massive failure, where the country’s favorite girl group imploded.
 You try to figure out why that was: were they too popular, were their fans too parasocial?
 None of those are factors that you can control, especially at that massive scale.
 So you decide it was the girls themselves.”

-“So they decided—from then on, the company controls everything.
+“So you, Astreon, decide—from then on, you control everything.
 The schedules, the lineups, the albums.
 Every rumor, every post on every social network.
 All of it.
 They’re going to create the lightning in the bottle by looking at the numbers, the trends, what the state of the world was.”

-“It’s not,” Ren agrees.
-He’s so relaxed like this, his serious nature lightened for a moment by the clarity of his thoughts.
-A stray thought floats across her mind, that if he wasn’t holding on to her, he would simply drift away.
-“It would never have worked.
-Kirishima thinks that it did, but he’s a consultant at best, an outside to the industry.
+“It is,” Ren agrees.
+He's treating this with his usual seriousness, as if Hakaze misunderstanding him would devastate him.
+“It never would have worked.
+Kirishima thinks that it did, but he’s a consultant at best, an outsider to the industry.
 He had no way of knowing that that approach ended up creating idols that faded into irrelevance in months.”

 “So how did it work for Neonite?”